markif/WeatherStation_HS2019/Readme.md

 - Select "meteorology.autogen" -> mythenquai -> air_temperature
 - Make sure you select a large enough duration (e.g. "Past 30d")
 - You might want to add a second query (e.g. for "tiefenbrunnen")

+# Reinstall Raspbian

+You should do this if you really need to!

+1. Format your SD Card by following [this](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md) (alternatively you might want to use [this](https://www.disk-partition.com/articles/raspberry-pi-sd-card-format-4125.html) for windows or [this](https://www.pcworld.com/article/3176712/how-to-format-an-sd-card-in-linux.html) for linux) procedure.
+2. Install the operating system by following [this](https://www.raspberrypi.org/documentation/installation/installing-images/) procedure.